-One of the best parts about the Chase Sapphire Reserve is that it gives you two strong options to redeem your points for travel.
+One of the best parts about the Chase Sapphire Reserve is that it gives you three strong options to redeem your points for travel.

-The first couldn’t be easier.
-Using Chase’s Ultimate Rewards travel portal, you can search for airfare or hotels.
-The search is powered by Expedia (though that will soon change), so it should be familiar.
-Once you find the fare or hotel you’re looking for, and you’ll have the option to pay with points.
+Once you find the fare or hotel you're looking for, you'll have the option to pay with points.
 With the Chase Sapphire Reserve, every point is worth 1.5 cents toward travel.
 So 60,000 points = $900.

-That’s why we feel it is one of the top three credit cards for booking flight deals with points.
+That's why we feel it's one of the top three credit cards for booking flight deals with points.
 When redeeming them this way, you can book flights on almost any airline.